Our Future Path! A plan for a better world!

 Let’s look at life on our own small island out in the ocean where we assume that there will be no outside help.
 Here, it should be easier to comprehend the limits of our resources.
 First, we can determine how much of each resource is needed by an average person living a comfortable lifestyle.
 Then, we can take an inventory of all the resources on the island and determine its rate of renewal.
 With a small island, this should be easy for any group of reasonably intelligent individuals to do.

-We would take the gross amount of each resource that is renewed over time, subtract what is needed by other living things over that same time, and then divide that resulting net amount by the amount needed by a individual over that same time.
+We would take the gross amount of each resource that is renewed over time, subtract what is needed by other living things over that same time, and then divide the resulting net amount by the amount needed by an individual over that same time.
 For each resource, this will tell us the maximum number of individuals who could live on the island and still have enough of the given resource to go around.

 The smallest resulting maximum number of individuals obtained from each of these calculations would tell us how many individuals the island could comfortably support.
 If the population was allowed to grow bigger than this number, then some individuals would not be able to get enough of or would need to do without some of these resources or the things that would be produced from those resources.